Aleinu: Other variations

+For example, in the Italian ritual, "they bow down" was changed to the past tense, "they used to bow down", and "vanity and emptiness" was changed to לאלילים—"idols", so the whole verse refers to ancient idol worship.

 There was, evidently, an experimental amendment to the preceding verse in one or more Sephardic prayerbooks: "...
 He has not made us like some nations of other countries ..."
 But this amendment was abandoned.
 The past tense formulation ("worshipped" and "bowed down") appears in the translation in the London Sephardic prayer books, though the Hebrew retains the present tense.

 More far-reaching changes have been made to the wording of this prayer in Conservative and Reform prayer books.
 For example, the British Reform version borrows words from the blessings over the Torah, and begins "It is our duty to praise the Ruler of all, to recognise the greatness of the Creator of first things, who has chosen us from all peoples by giving us Torah.
 Therefore we bend low and submit."
 Reconstructionist Judaism changes the lines which refer to the chosen people to read, "who gave us teachings of truth and implanted eternal life within us."
 The opening of Aleinu is frequent site for liturgical creativity for authors of all stripes.

 Although the second paragraph of the standard text of Aleinu today includes the phrase "le-taqen olam" לתקן עולם (to fix the world), some scholars suggest that the original text had "le-taken olam" לתכן עולם (spelled with a kaf, not a quf).
-One can see the "kaf" reading in the text of Siddur Rav Saadiah Gaon, in the Yemenite ritual, and in fragments from the Cairo Genizah.
-While the verb t-q-n can mean to fix, repair, prepare, or establish, the meaning of t-k-n would more strictly mean to establish, yielding the interpretation "to establish a world under the kingdom of God."
-In either case, Aleinu originally would have meant to establish God's sovereignty over the whole world.
+The "kaf" reading is in the text of Siddur Rav Saadiah Gaon, in the Yemenite ritual, and in fragments from the Cairo Genizah.
+The verb t-q-n can mean to fix, repair, prepare, or establish; t-k-n would more strictly mean to establish.